 You are invited to download the Sheds of Hope plans.
 Sheds of Hope is a ministry of Mission to North America (MNA) Disaster Response.
 Please consider using the plans to help provide Sheds of Hope for MNA Disaster Response sites within your area.
 For more information, see our Sheds of Hope Brochure.

-Sheds of Hope Material and Cut List Only
+Sheds of Hope Material Order List – Only

-Sheds of Hope Pre-Build Plan (Material and Cut List Included)
+Sheds of Hope Pre-Build Plan – Material Order List Included

 First – Set Floor — Note where the door end of the floor is sitting